-Medical assisting may sound like the right career choice for you, but what do you need to get there?
-What does the state of Connecticut require of medical assistants?
-What medical assistant education requirements do you need to fulfill to land a job – a college degree, a diploma, a certificate, or other postsecondary award?
-What does it take to get into a medical assistant school?
+- What medical assistant education requirements do you need to fulfill to land a job – a college degree, a diploma, a certificate, or other postsecondary award?

 Connecticut Medical Assistant Education Requirements

 As noted above, medical assistant requirements can vary by state.
 In Connecticut, there are currently no formal educational requirements for medical assistants.
 However, medical assistants are expected to receive and maintain certification from the American Association of Medical Assistants (AAMA).
 In order to obtain this certification, you must pass the Certified Medical Assistant (CMA) examination.

 At Goodwin University, both the certificate and associate degree programs will qualify you to apply for the Certified Medical Assistant (CMA) examination as well as the Registered Medical Assistant (RMA) examination administered by the American Medical Technologists (AMT) upon graduation.

 The state of Connecticut also does not require medical assistants to have any particular training or experience in the field.
 However, most healthcare employers today will set the bar high in terms of formal education requirements.
 Most want to see some relevant college coursework.
 Most want to see some previous experience in a practical setting.
 Most want to see certification and commitment to the field.
 This is especially the case for advanced medical assisting careers and future job promotions.
 It can also set you apart from other job candidates, in a fast-growing and competitive employment market.